M-Valentino/Generate-Horsin-Around-Epsiodes-With-Gemini/README.md

 # Generate Horsin Around Epsiodes With Gemini
+This prompt aims to create unseen epsiodes for the fictional TV show "Horsin' Around".
 ## Copy and Paste this Prompt into Gemini.
 Change the desired epsiode title
-Write a script for this episode description of Horsin' Around: Sabrina accidentally breaks the Horse's "expensive bachelor vase" Remember, this is not a script for Bojack Horseman.
+Write a TV script for this episode description of Horsin' Around: Sabrina accidentally breaks the Horse's "expensive bachelor vase" Remember, this is not a script for Bojack Horseman.
 This is for a script for a fictional TV show inside Bojack Horseman.
 Please take into account the info below when writing the script:

 Horsin' Around is a situational comedy that premiered in 1987.
 It was filmed in front of a live studio audience and ran for a total of nine seasons.
 Each episode had a runtime of twenty-two minutes.
 Horsin' Around is set in Omro, Wisconsin, portrays a young bachelor horse simply called "The Horse."
 The Horse is forced to reevaluate his priorities when he agrees to raise three human children.
 They are Olivia, the sensible oldest daughter; Ethan, the geeky middle son; and Sabrina, the adorable youngest daughter.
 The Horse works in sales and his personality is similar to Danny Tanner's from Full House.
 Goober is a recurring teenage character on Horsin' Around.
 His gimmick was typically showing up uninvited to the Horse's house, and one or more characters would say "Go home, Goober!"